vRFEducation/QtNetworkProgramming/README.md

 <!-- ROADMAP -->
 ## Roadmap

-- [ ] Use UDP as the protocol for commuinication
+- [ ] Use UDP as the protocol for communication

 See the [open issues](https://github.com/vRFEducation/QtNetworkProgramming/issues) for a full list of proposed features (and known issues).